 Well, maybe not completely true since it did all start with a wired Ethernet connection, but that has limited this nascent billions-of-units IoT market.
 Wireless has now become the preferred method of connecting an IoT device.
-However, the infrastructure with gateways and routers to eventually get it up the cloud can be unreliable, slow, expensive, and open to security hacks.
-A cellular connected device or “thing” with freedom to roam with direct access to the Internet and security now solves that problem.
+However, the infrastructure with gateways and routers to eventually get it up to the cloud can be unreliable, slow, expensive, and open to security hacks.
+A cellular-connected device or “thing” with the freedom to roam with direct access to the Internet and security now solves that problem.

 Enter Cat M1

 Perhaps you have heard about LTE Cat M1 cellular modems.
 This technology is now supplying the next generation of connectivity to make the Internet of Things business models more relevant and achievable by lowering device maintenance costs and ensuring reliable and efficient connectivity.
 In this blog post, we will talk about some technical details of Cat M1 and why it will be worth considering when implementing future IoT initiatives, from medium to large-scale projects.

 Category M1 (Cat M1) is a technology that functions on a 1.4MHz (reduced from 20MHz) spectrum, has a transmit power of up to 23dBm, and provides average upload speeds between 200kpbs and 400kpbs.
 This technology can extend battery life, potentially by up to 10 years.

 Verizon, AT&T and T Mobile have all released the Cat M1 technology along with multiple semiconductor partners, such as Sequans and Renesas.
 It was released over the 4G LTE (Long Term Evolution) network with an open environment and has now reached nationwide coverage in the US and around the globe.